tenforwardconsulting/sagacious_succotash/README.md

 ## TODO

+1. Add rollbar
-1. Use ems instead of px for margin/padding?
+2. Use ems instead of px for margin/padding?
+3. Extract shared base from application.sass and email.sass to its own file and include it.
-2. Do emails have some sort of default style?
+4. Do emails have some sort of default style?
 Add one if there's not.
-3. Figure out how to not generate scaffold.sass.
+5. Figure out how to not generate scaffold.sass.
 There doesn't appear to be an option for it.
+6. Get a better name and put on rubygems.

 ## FIXME
 Things I know are broken right now that I don't want to forget about:
-* _None_
+* Fix the css classes in `devise_stylesheet` and `devise_email_stylesheet`.
+Need to figure out what they really should be (current ones were guessed and probably wrong).

 ## License